syncfusion-content/aurelia-docs/Aurelia/TreeView/getting-started.md

 ## TreeView using Data Binding

-Another way of creating TreeView is binding with the data source, you can bind local data or remote data source to create a TreeView as shown below code example.
+Another way of creating TreeView is binding with the data source, you can bind local data or remote data source to create a TreeView.

+The [beforeLoad](https://help.syncfusion.com/api/js/ejtreeview#events:beforeload) event will be triggered before loading nodes into TreeView.

+Refer to the below example,

 {% highlight html %}
 <template>